stigoleg/GoMalLoader/README.md

 ## Overview

-**GoMalLoader** is a modular, cross-platform, and production-grade malware loader written in Go.
+**GoMalLoader** is a modular, cross-platform malware loader written in Go.
 It supports advanced payload delivery and evasion techniques, with a focus on modularity, extensibility, and cross-platform support (Windows, Linux, Mac).